-- Details on how to apply for a scholarship for 2018 entry will be made available on this page in January 2018.
+- Applications for 2018 entry are now closed.
+Details on how to apply for 2019 entry will be made available on this page in January 2019.

-- For 2018 entry applicants who apply by the 16 February 2018 scholarship deadline, the selection process will be undertaken in March 2018.
+- For 2018 entry applicants who applied by the 16 February 2018 deadline, the selection process will be undertaken in March 2018.

 - Applicants will be informed of the outcome of their application in April 2018.

 - Scholars will be expected to write an annual report about their academic and social activities, and achievements at the University.